Mulwor/note-app/0_interview/on-english/JS-with-TS.md

 Utility types are built-in types that help to manipulate types in some way.
 For example:

-1. Partial<T> — makes all fields in a type optional
+1. Partial<T> — makes all fields optional
-2. Required<T> — makes all fields in a type mandatory
+2. Required<T> — makes all fields required
-3. Readonly<T> — creates a type whose property values cannot be changed
+3. Readonly<T> — makes all fields read‑only, we can't manipulate
-4. Pick<T, K> — selects only the properties we need
+4. Pick<T, K> — selects only needed properties
-5. Omit<T, K> — excludes (deletes) the properties we don't need
+5. Omit<T, K> — remove unneeded properties
-6. Extract<T, U> — takes items from a union type that match the condition
+6. Extract<T, U> — takes items that match the condition
-7. Exclude<T, U> — takes items from a union type that do not match the condition
+7. Exclude<T, U> — takes items that do not match the condition

 Difference: Pick and Omit work with interfaces and object types, while Extract and Exclude work with union types.